 It looks fancy and everyone will think it took *so* much effort.
 Don’t tell them the truth.

 It takes 40 minutes from start to finish and any leftovers will make a great breakfast.
 (Not that we would know or anything.)

 The lemon zest in the batter is key to keeping this decadent number from tasting too sweet.

-If you’re looking for oohs and ahhs, this three-layer cake will do the trick.
-Take it a step further by fancying it up with sprinkles or edible flowers.
+If you’re looking for oohs and ahhs, take it a step further with sprinkles or edible flowers.